HILLSOUND TRAIL CRAMPON PRO

 This report was created with the BackpackGearTest.org Report Writer Version 1.5

-This concludes my Initial Report.
-Over the next two months I will gather experience in the field with the Trail Crampons Pro's.
-Please return then for my Field Report.
+This concludes my Field Report.
+Over the next two months I will continue to gather experience in the field with the Trail Crampons Pro's.
+Please return then for my Long-Term Report.
 I extend my appreciation to both Hillsound and BackpackGearTest.org for making this test series possible.

 Read more reviews of Hillsound gear